MaximDmitriev/coffeHouse/README.md

-This is React App for Coffe Shop
+This is React App for Coffee Shop